Introduction to graph theory and basic algorithms: Duality

 \begin{defin} The dual graph $D(G)$ is called \bf{simple*} iff. it is simple after the deletion of vertex corresponded to the outer face of $G$. \end{defin} Consider the algorithm corresponded to simple* dual graphs:\\

 \bf{Lee algorithm.}

 This algorithm finds the shortest path through inner faces between any two inner faces of a planar representation of a graph with simple* dual graph.\\

-\emph{Description:} \begin{enumerate} \item Construct the dual graph $D(G)$ for the current graph $G$ and delete the vertex corresponded to outer face of the current graph $G$. \item Mark the vertices corresponded to the same depth (or distance from starting point) corresponded to breadth first search by this depth. \item Algorithm terminates when the end point is marked. \end{enumerate}
+\emph{Description:} \begin{enumerate} \item Construct the dual graph $D(G)$ for the current graph $G$ and delete the vertex corresponded to outer face of the current graph $G$. \item Mark the vertices corresponded to the same depth by this depth (or distance from starting point) using breadth first search algorithm. \item Algorithm terminates when the end point is marked. \end{enumerate}

 To find the shortest path walk through the vertices corresponded to reverse order of marked numbers (from ending point to starting, see figure~\ref{fig:lee}).\\